 Preparation for The Shamanic Journey

-Tree grounding is an excellent preparatory for the Shamanic Journey.
+This tree grounding exercise is an excellent preparatory for the Shamanic Journey.
 Many indigenous cultures incorporate often have some form of this exercise within their practice.
 Sometimes it’s only with branches from a tree.
 However, when a fire is used within the ritual it almost always includes honoring the living tree which provides the fuel.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their path.